GreenVeggi/Thoth/pages/resilience.md

 	- Hanna, S., & Munasinghe, M. (Eds.).
 (1995). _Property rights and the environment: Social and ecological issues_.
 Beijer International Institute of Ecological Economics and the World Bank. #hannaPropertyRightsEnvironment1995
 - Measure of the perturbation that can be absorbed before an [[ecosystem]] is shifted into another state.
 In this definition, [[system]]s are complex and self-organising, permeated by uncertainties and discontinuities, and have several possible equilibrial states.
 	- Hanna, S., & Munasinghe, M. (Eds.).
 (1995). _Property rights and the environment: Social and ecological issues_.
 Beijer International Institute of Ecological Economics and the World Bank. #hannaPropertyRightsEnvironment1995
-- Capacity of a [[system]] to absorb stress, to continue to develop, and to change without a loss of essential structure, function, identity, and feedback.
+- Capacity of a [[system]] to absorb stress, to continue to develop, and to change without a loss of essential structure, function, identity, and [[feedback]].
 	- McPhearson, T., Pickett, S. T. A., Grimm, N. B., Niemelä, J., Alberti, M., Elmqvist, T., Weber, C., Haase, D., Breuste, J., & Qureshi, S. (2016). _Advancing Urban Ecology toward a Science of Cities_.
 BioScience, 66(3), 198–212. https://doi.org/10.1093/biosci/biw002. #mcphearsonAdvancingUrbanEcology2016